Main content start

 *WORKING GROUPS MUST FOLLOW ALL UNIVERSITY GUIDELINES AND POLICIES.

-Sara Clemente, CLAS Events and Communication Officer, is responsible for the financial administration of the program and will track expenses for each program and provide expense reports.
-Working Groups are responsible for tracking expenses and working in conjunction with Ms. Clemente to ensure accuracy of expenses.
-Faculty and graduate student coordinators are responsible for complying with all Stanford and CLAS financial reimbursement and reporting requirements and policies.
+The CLAS Events and Communication Officer is responsible for the financial administration of the program and will track expenses for each program.
+Working Group coordinators are responsible for tracking expenses and providing expense reports to ensure accuracy of expenses.
+Faculty and graduate student coordinators are responsible for complying with all Stanford and CLAS financial reimbursement and expense reporting requirements and policies.

-Working group coordinators must attend an orientation session, which will take place during the first days of the winter quarter that will fully describe the financial policies that pertain to CLAS and Stanford University.
+Working Group coordinators must attend an orientation session, which will take place during the first days of the winter quarter, that will outline the financial policies that pertain to CLAS and Stanford University.

 Deliverables

-- Proposed activities must take place during the winter and spring quarters 2024-25.
+• Activities must take place during the winter and spring quarters 2025-'26.

-- End-of-year report that explains what activities were conducted, detailing programmatic issues, if any, and highlighting the results and successes of the working group to be submitted on or before May 30, 2025.
+• Submit end-of-year report explaining what activities were conducted, detailing programmatic issues, if any, and highlighting the results and successes of the Working Group on or before May 31, 2026, including:

-- A financial report that illustrates with tables and text how anticipated spending compared to actual spending.
+• A financial report that illustrates how anticipated spending compared to actual spending